 13. People like to work with happy people

-Finding joy in your work can greatly benefit by improving the relationship between both employee and employer.
+Finding joy in your work can greatly benefit you by improving the relationship between both employee and employer.
 Happy employees are more than willing to work together for the sake of the common good, encourage more company loyalty, and more like promoting strong team-building that is critical to your company’s success.

 14. Leadership by Example